 Nearly identical in performance to our choice R&M Stampers, the Joiner Crust Cutters are a 4-piece stamp set that adds seasonal cheer to your baked goods.
 Although these small stamps make delicate cookies, they aren't quite as intricate as their rivals, so the embossed designs set much clearer when baking.
 Ideal for cookies and crust embellishments alike, these are a great option for those that want to celebrate the season as a whole instead of one particular holiday.

-The main difference between this Joiner set and the higher-scoring R&M stampers is in the mechanism: these have a fully plastic build, including a plastic plunger that does not push quite as far through the cutter as the R&M. This means the cookies don't release quite as well.
+The main difference between the Joiner Crust Cuttters set and the higher-scoring R&M Stampers is in the mechanism: these have a fully plastic build, including a plastic plunger that does not push quite as far through the cutter as the R&M. This means the cookies don't release quite as well.
 However, these are offered at nearly half the price, and we found them to work great for both print cookies and pie crust decoration.

 Unfortunately, although beautiful as a mold, the intricate dendrite design is so fine at the tips that those spots burn before the rest of the cookie is fully cooked.
 Additionally, there is very little difference between the shape of the cutting edge and the "rounded" edge, making them very uncomfortable to press.
 Ateco offers a variety of shapes that appear to have more rounded tops and simpler designs, so we wouldn't write off this otherwise quality set of cutters based solely on this particular set.